devMunyi/vscode-ZIDI-extension/README.md

 # ZIDI Code Search - Visual Studio Code Extension

 This extension adds a quick command to search ZIDI without leaving your favorite VS Code.
-You can find the command by name `ZIDI search` or by using the hotkeys `cmd+m` on Mac or `ctrl+m` on Linux/Windows.
+You can find the command by name `ZIDI Code Search` or by using the hotkeys `cmd+m` on Mac or `ctrl+m` on Linux/Windows.
 As an alternative you can execute search instantly from a context menu (select text -> right click -> ZIDI Search) or by using the hotkeys `cmd+shift+m` on Mac or `ctrl+shift+m` on Linux/Windows.

 ![ZIDI Code Search](https://raw.githubusercontent.com/devMunyi/vscode-zidi-extension/master/images/zidi-search-video.gif "ZIDI Code Search Demo")